ELECTRONIC WASTE

 DISPOSAL INFO

-It is illegal to put electronic waste in the trash in Vermont.
-Electronic devices contain toxic materials (including lead, mercury, and chromium) that should be managed responsibly as well as precious metals and minerals that should be recovered and recycled.
+It is illegal to put most electronic waste in the trash in Vermont.
+Electronics contain toxic metals such as lead, mercury, and cadmium that need to be managed responsibly, as well as resource intensive materials that should be recovered and recycled.

 Electronic devices are accepted at LRSWMD Johnson, Morrisville, and Stowe stations.